OLD FASHIONED BLUE RIBBON POUND CAKE

 • Allow butter and eggs to come to room temperature.

-• Grease and flour a tube (I recommend this one.)or bundt pan.
+• Grease and flour a tube pan or bundt pan.
 The cake is too large for a regular bundt pan.
 You need a 10-15 cup bundt pan like this which is larger than a standard bundt.
 If you don't have a tube pan or large bundt pan, you can make cupcakes with the extra batter.
-Don't fill the pan closer than 2 inches from the top or it may overflow.
-You can grease and flour, use non-stick spray, or I absolutely love this cake release product from Wilton!
-You may need to line the sides of the tube pan with waxed paper so that is above the top of the pan 2 to 3 inches as shown in the photo.
+Don't fill the pan closer than 2 inches from the top, or it may overflow.
+You can use shortening and sugar or use cake release from Wilton!
+You may need to line the sides of the tube pan with waxed paper so that it is above the top of the pan 2 to 3 inches as shown in the photo.
 This is a very tall cake.

 pound cake